EnrcDamn/EnrcDamn/README.md

 ### About me:
 - :telescope: Humble programmer focusing on audio applications and DSP.

-- :robot::studio_microphone: Passionate about everything lying in the intersections of music, AI and speech.
+- :microphone::robot: Passionate about everything lying in the intersections of music, AI and speech.

 - :computer::book:	Constantly trying to stay up-to-date with advancements in AI and technology.